 - Course 3: Any course offered from the German Literature and Culture programme or any other course within the MA Literary Studies;

 - Course 4: Any course offered from the German Literature and Culture programme or any other course within the MA Literary Studies, a course on a literary subject taught in another MA, a course offered within the MA Linguistics: German Language and Linguistics, or a course offered via Masterlanguage.

 Once you have decided upon your area of specialisation you are required to follow a number of additional courses, and are free to choose from courses offered at our German partner universities.
 Your master’s thesis will be completed under the guidance of a supervisor at Leiden University.

-From 2017/18 we also offer a combined programme of Literary Studies/German courses and Linguistics/-German courses:
+We also offer a combined programme of Literary Studies/German courses and Linguistics/-German courses: